 Operating Procedure 830.5 states, for an offender identified as HRSV or an alleged victim of sexual abuse who has been assigned to Special Housing without their consent, Mental Health staff shall advise the ICA on whether the offender can be released to General Population or whether they must be assigned to Segregation and/or transferred to the DOC Protective Custody Unit.
 Involuntary assignment to Segregation shall only be made until an alternative means of separation from likely abusers can be arranged.
-The ICA must clearly document the basis for the institution's concern for the offender's safety and the reason why no alternative means can be arranged.
+The ICA must clearly document the basis for the institution's concern for the offender's safety and the reason why no alternatie means can be arranged.
 This assignment shall not ordinarily exceed a period of 30 days.

-During the past 12 months, there has been one inmate who alleged to have suffered sexual abuse who were held in involuntary segregated housing for one to 24 hours awaiting completion of an assessment.
+During the past 12 months, there have not been any inmates who alleged to have suffered sexual abuse who were held in involuntary segregated housing.